smilejennyyu/linux-server-configuration/README.md

 - Quit the postgrel command line: `\q` and then `exit`
 13. Change all engine to `engine = create_engine('postgresql://catalog:[password]@localhost/catalog)` in catalog project
 14. Initiate the database by running ` python database_setup.py` and `python lotsofitems.py`
+15. Run `sudo apt-get update && sudo apt-get dist-upgrade` to upgrade the package
-15. `sudo a2ensite catalog` and then try `sudo service apache2 restart`.
+16. `sudo a2ensite catalog` and then try `sudo service apache2 restart`.
-16. Enter your application address http://54.198.69.144.xip.io into the browser.
+17. Enter your application address http://54.198.69.144.xip.io into the browser.
 You should see your application on the browser!
 #### Reference
 https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-14-04
 https://blog.codeasite.com/how-do-i-find-apache-http-server-log-files/